aus10webber/RBB/README.md

 RBB has 4 main steps:

 #1
-Make a BLAST database using the makeblastdb command from the BLAST+ suite.
+Make a BLAST database from a file containing fasta sequences using the makeblastdb command from the BLAST+ suite.

-    makeblastdb -dbtype nucl -in *input_fasta* -parse_seqids -hash_index
+    makeblastdb -dbtype nucl -in *input_fasta_file* -parse_seqids -hash_index

+Use BLASTn to search a query sequence against the newly created database.

+        blastn -query *query sequence* -task blastn -db *new_db* - out *result_file* -outfmt 6